-Speech I will offer the student the basic fundamentals in public speaking, including: speech preparation, body movements and gestures, speech delivery, and the development of specific types, such as informative and persuasive.
+Speech I (AS)0530012- Required0.5 creditAdvanced StandingSpeech I will offer the student the basic fundamentals in public speaking, including: speech preparation, body movements and gestures, speech delivery, and the development of specific types, such as informative and persuasive.
 This is a senior year required course (open to juniors with English department approval).
 Class receives Advanced Standing from LTC.

-Creative Writing 05340 10-11-12 0.5 credit

-Creative Writing is a semester course open to sophomores (via teacher recommendation), juniors, and seniors.
+Creative Writing 05340 10-11-12 0.5 credit Creative Writing is a semester course open to sophomores (via teacher recommendation), juniors, and seniors.
 This is a course for those who wish to express themselves creatively and imaginatively in such literary forms as the short story, children's story, poetry and nonfiction.
 Techniques, insofar as they might aid the student in expressing him/herself artistically, will be studied.
 All will be encouraged to enter their work in contests and for publication.

-College 05440 11-12 0.5 credit Composition
+College Prep English 05400 11-12 1 credit Prereq.: Teacher Approval College Prep is aligned with AP English standards, which means it is a challenging course, but it also helps prepare students who may potentially want to take the AP English tests for college credit.
+Designed to hone students' critical reading, writing, and thinking skills to meet the rigors of college, this course is centered around the study of literature, ranging from mythology to